mfcc64/youtube-musical-spectrum/Readme.md

 ## Settings

 Basic usage:
-- By default, the visualization is visible on YT Music page but hidden on YouTube page.
+- By default, the visualization is visible on YT Music, Spotify, and SoundCloud but hidden on YouTube page.
 - Press **Ctrl+Alt+G** as a shortcut to show/hide visualization.
 This is equivalent to check/uncheck **Visible** setting.
 - Click the ![Settings](modules/@mfcc64/ytms-assets@1.0.0/icon-16.png) icon at the top left corner to open/close settings.
 - Press **Ctrl+Alt+H** to open/close settings and show/hide the ![Settings](modules/@mfcc64/ytms-assets@1.0.0/icon-16.png) icon.